-As a parent, there is only so much that you can do to help your student learn to manage his time at college.
-This is something that your student must learn for himself.
-What you can do, however, is help your student anticipate the challenge before he heads off to college.
+As a parent, there is only so much that you can do to help your student learn to manage their time at college.
+This is something that your student must learn.
+What you can do, however, is help your student anticipate the challenge.

-Help your student understand that having more free time doesn’t necessarily mean that he will have more time with nothing to do, it may mean that he has more time that he has responsibility for planning.
-Talk to him about the need to find a system that will help him organize his time – and his priorities.
+Help your student understand that having more free time doesn’t necessarily mean that they will have more time with nothing to do, it may mean that they have more time that they have responsibility for planning.
+Talk to your student about the need to find a system that will help them organize their time — and their priorities.
 Identifying the need for a plan may be as important as creating the plan itself.

 The big picture of time management

-As you and your student talk about time management, there are some things you should discuss to help her to get started thinking about the big picture of managing her time.
+As you and your student talk about time management, there are some things you should discuss to help them to get started thinking about the big picture.

 - Any time management plan must be based on goals and priorities.
 We tend to find time for the things that are important to us.
-Your student should consider her balance of work, school, social time and private time.
-What matters to her will help her organize her priorities.
+Your student should consider their balance of work, school, social time and private time.
+What matters to them will help them organize their priorities.

-- Many of us are very good at time management – on paper.
-We know how to plan, but the difficulty is really in self-management – making the plan happen.
-Talk to your student about making sure that she has anticipated how to discipline herself to make sure that the important things in her plan actually get done.
+- Many of us are very good at time management — on paper.
+We know how to plan, but the difficulty is really in self-management — making the plan happen.
+Talk to your student about making sure that they have anticipated how to be disciplined to make sure that the important things in their plan actually get done.

 - Help your student anticipate the time management ”zappers,” those things that often sabotage our best plans — procrastination, distractions and interruptions.
 How will your student manage these?

 - Any good time management system requires an organizer.
 This may be a calendar, a day planner, or a good system on a smart phone.
-Your student will need to find the system that works best for her, but help her think about her options.
-She may even want to “practice” over the summer to find the system that works best.
-(Hint – this is a very personal decision and what works for you may not be the same thing that will work for her.)
+Your student will need to find the system that works best for them, but help them think about options.
+Your student may even want to ”practice” over the summer to find the system that works best.
+(Hint — this is a very personal decision and what works for you may not be the same thing that will work for your student.)

-- Remind your student that no matter how organized her system is, no matter how adept she becomes at self-management, she will need to be flexible.
-Things will happen that get in the way of her plan or she may get derailed at some point.
+- Remind your student that no matter how organized their system is, no matter how adept they become at self-management, they will need to be flexible.
+Things will happen that get in the way of the plan or your student may get derailed at some point.
 Being flexible and getting back on track will be important.

 A more detailed look at a plan